 Step 3: Controlling the Voltage of SZBK07 Module

-The Feedback pin of the SZBK07 module can be identified in the photo above.
+The Feedback pin of the SZBK07 module can be identified in the photo above (the red wire).
 It is actually 2 pins of the pot, but the middle pin has a surface mount component (I think it is a capacitor) soldered to it, so I just used the top pin.

 The on-board pot on this module is 100K, and I expect the resistance from Feedback to Ground is about 4,000 Ohms.